wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_master_worker/master_worker_multiple.md

 with appropriate simulation input).
 Using a small number of workers and, say, twice as many tasks should be sufficient.
-Also, don't forget to run a statistically significant number of experiments (e.g., the "number of invocation" should be at least 30).
+Also, don't forget to run a statistically significant number of experiments (e.g., the "number of experiments" should be at least 30).

 <div class="ui accordion fluid">
    <div class="title">